Hoyasumii/bee-movie/README.md

 They call it a crumb.

-It was so stingin' st
+It was so stingin' str